-Article 47 Entry into force
+Entry into force

-This Act shall enter into force on 1 January 2020.
-At the same time, the Act on the Central Bank of Iceland, no. 36/2001, with subsequent amendments, shall be repealed.
+This Act shall take effect on 1 January 2020. ...
 Upon the entry into force of this Act, all of the tasks of the Financial Supervisory Authority shall be transferred to the Central Bank of Iceland.

-Temporary Provisions
+Temporary provisions

-Notwithstanding the provisions of Article 46, the Minister is authorised to advertise the positions of and appoint Deputy Governors prior to 1 January 2020.
-Furthermore, the Minister is authorised, prior to 1 January 2020, to appoint a task force to prepare the entry into force of the Act.
-The task force shall comprise one representative of the Minister responsible for matters relating to the Central Bank of Iceland, one representative of the Minister responsible for matters relating to the financial markets, one representative from the Central Bank of Iceland, and one representative from the Financial Supervisory Authority.
+Notwithstanding the provisions of Article 47, the Minister is authorised to advertise the positions and appoint Deputy Governors prior to 1 January 2020 [, in accordance with the provisions of Article 4, including the issuance of rules1) on the qualifications of adjudication panel members and on adjudication panels' procedures, cf. Article 4, Paragraph 8.]2) Furthermore, the Minister is authorised, prior to 1 January 2020, to appoint a task force to prepare the entry into force of the Act.
+The task force shall comprise one representative of the Minister responsible for matters relating to the Central Bank of Iceland, one representative from the Minister responsible for matters relating to the financial markets, one representative from the Central Bank of Iceland, and one representative from the Financial Supervisory Authority.